w3c/wai-website/pages/about/translating.md

 ## Process

 All contributions must go through the following main steps before publication.
-These steps are described in more detail in each policy, and additional steps may be necessary for some documents.
+These steps are described in more detail in the specific process of each type of translation.
+Additional steps may also be necessary for some documents.

 ### 1. Intent to translate